gkcodez/gkcodez/README.md

 I'm Gopalakrishnan / GK, a Software engineer with a decade of experience in testing and developing enterprise applications.

 #### ⚙️ I like automating everything around.
 Am I being smart?
-Nah! just lazy to repeat things!
+Nah! just too lazy to repeat things!

 #### 🥰 Fell in love with hacking.
-Please don't ask me to hack facebook accounts!
+Please don't ask me to hack facebook accounts though!

 #### 😎 Passion for developing software.
 At times, I switch on my developer mode!